AdFabConnect/adfab-gulp-boilerplate/README.md

  * de-comment the `sass` task in the `build` task,
  * de-comment the `gulp.watch(config.source.sassWatchFileList, ['sass']);` line in the `watch` task.

-…don't worry, that'll be automatized in version 2. ;)
+…don't worry, it will be automatized in version 2. ;)

 ### Configure the tasks

-Every tasks rely on the `gulp-config.js` file for their configuration.
+Every task rely on the `gulp-config.js` file for their configuration.
 Just fill-in the values you need.

 ## Utilization